-Soon I will celebrate twenty years as a licensed and national board certified counselor providing counseling services to gifted, profoundly gifted, and twice exceptional (2e) children, gifted, profoundly gifted, and twice exceptional (2e) adolescents and teens, and gifted, profoundly gifted, and twice exceptional (2e) adults, couples and families.
+Soon I will celebrate over twenty years as a licensed and national board certified counselor providing counseling services to gifted, profoundly gifted, and twice exceptional (2e) children, gifted, profoundly gifted, and twice exceptional (2e) adolescents and teens, and gifted, profoundly gifted, and twice exceptional (2e) adults, couples and families.
 In addition to my grounded professional training, the foundation of my practice is my lifetime of experience within my own gifted family, gifted friendships, and creative and fulfilling learning environments and workplaces.

 The families who seek counseling services for gifted children do so for a variety of reasons.
 Often, gifted and creative students, who naturally love learning, find displeasure with school and have trouble both engaging and finding meaning in their school experience.
 Gifted children, like gifted people of all ages, tend to struggle with their intense, sensitive, and perfectionistic gifted natures.
 Gifted counseling provides time and space for gifted children to sort through these gifted challenges, strengthen their authentic sense of self, and find a sense of calm.
 Gifted families also frequently seek gifted counseling services to foster a more harmonious gifted family environment.
 Gifted teens and gifted adults tend to use gifted counseling services to explore and clarify authentic self-understanding.